-Lake Bonney jetty full design project has \$40,000 allocated which will enable Council to engage consultants to undertake detailed desian documentation, including engineering and quantity surveying.
-This will progress the project to shovel ready, enabling Council to seek financial support through Australian South Australian or Government fundina when the opportunity arises
+Lake Bonney jetty full design project has \$40,000 allocated which will enable Council to engage consultants to undertake detailed design documentation, including engineering and quantity surveying.
+This will progress the project to shovel ready, enabling Council to seek financial support through South Australian Australian or Government funding when the opportunity arises

 Roads to Recovery funding of \$217,419 allows for part contribution to the Riverview Drive roadworks.
 The hard waste project will continue with the town-to-town format.
 This year the hard waste collection will be in the smaller towns for the amount of \$75,600.
-Information regarding this program will be made available to the community closer to the date through the local and social media post.
+Information regarding this program will be made available to the community closer to the date through the local and social media post replacement and playground equipment renewal.

-Projects commenced or placed on hold in 2022-23 which will be delivered in the 2023-24 financial year include \$555,000 (less expenditure occurring prior to end of financial year) for plant purchases and renewals (subject to market availability, \$40,000 for the Shiell Road streetscaping and \$50,000 each for ongoing pine post replacement and playground equipment renewal.
+Projects commenced or placed on hold in 2022-23 which will be delivered in the 2023-24 financial year include \$555,000 (less expenditure occurring between now and end of financial year) for plant purchases and renewals (subject to market availability, \$40,000 for the Shiell Road streetscaping and \$50,000 each for ongoing pine post replacement and playground equipment renewal.

-THE FOLLOWING LISTS ARE THE PROJECT PRIORITIES FOR THE YEAR SEPARATED INTO OPERATIONAL PROJECTS/ACTIVITIES AND CAPITAL PROJECTS/ACTIVITIES
+THE FOLLOWING LISTS ARE THE PROJECT PRIORITIES FOR THE YEAR SEPARATED INTO OPERATIONAL PROJECTS AND CAPITAL PROJECTS

-Projects Proposed Budget Allocation 2023/2024 Link to Strategic Community Plan Completion of Loveday Internment Camp Project \$47,302 Lifestyle L9 CWMS Conditioning Audit \$250,000 Lifestyle L1 Vaccination, Microchipping, and Desexing Partnership \$30,000 Lifestyle L8 Stormwater Conditioning Audit \$150,000 Business B9 Barmera Caravan Park Wall Demolition \$40,000 Business B11 Hard Waste Collection \$75,600 Business B11 Monash Dump Rehabilitation \$25,000 Business B11
+Projects Proposed Budget Allocation 2023/2024 Link to Strategic Community Plan Completion of Loveday Internment Camp Project \$47,302 Lifestyle L9 CWMS Conditioning Audit \$250,000 Lifestyle L1 Vaccination, Microchipping, and Desexing Partnership \$30,000 Lifestyle L8 Stormwater Conditioning Audit \$150,000 Business B9 Barmera Caravan Park Wall Demolition \$40,000 Business B11